-- Over 40% of respondents (305 people) rated the sense of community, community feel, the friendliness of the community and neighbours as a key thing they liked about living at Hobsonville Point: - "I like being able to connect with people we know neighbours/community gardens and feeling part of a community" - "A feeling of a connected community" - "A real sense of community" - "It really makes the difference in peace of mind and knowing who my neighbours are is something that can make the world a better place" - "My lovely neighbours" - Feeling of safety and security (90 comments): - "Feeling safe always" - "The clean, safe area and sense of community" - "The community is safe for my children"

-- "The friendliness of neighbours.
-Feeling safe in the neighbourhood"

-- "I feel very secure in my home, the Point feels like a safe & friendly place to live"
+- Over 40% of respondents (305 people) rated the sense of community, community feel, the friendliness of the community and neighbours as a key thing they liked about living at Hobsonville Point: - "I like being able to connect with people we know neighbours/community gardens and feeling part of a community" - "A real sense of community" - "It really makes the difference in peace of mind and knowing who my neighbours are is something that can make the world a better place" - Feeling of safety and security (90 comments): - "Feeling safe always" - "The community is safe for my children" - "The friendliness of neighbours.
+Feeling safe in the neighbourhood" - "I feel very secure in my home, the Point feels like a safe & friendly place to live"

-- "I live on the second floor of a three story apartment complex and feel absolutely safe living there on my own.
-I can free leave the windows and door open during the day and night regardless if I'm at home or out"

 - Peaceful, quiet, calm words which were commonly used to describe Hobsonville Point were 'peaceful', 'quiet' and 'calm' (34 comments):

 - "Modern, quiet, aesthetically pleasing"

 - "New area and safe, clean and quiet"

 - "Nice and quiet place"

-- "Peace and quiet"

 - "Peaceful environment.
 Convenient location.
 Friendly neighbourhood"

-- "Peaceful neighbourhood"

-- "Calm and quiet"

 - Clean, tidy and new environment (57 comments)

-- "Clean, organised, safe, flat"

-- "clean, safe neighbourhood"

 - "Clean, safe, friendly"

 - "Cleanliness, new area, community feel"

-- "convenience + clean neighbourhood"

-- "Everything is new"

 - "General community, near, clean with good garden / public spaces"

 - Beauty/look (19 comments)

 - "It is beautiful area to live"

 - "Picturesque"

-- "Beauty to enjoy"

-- "The house outlook"

 - "The overall appearance of the area"